Chain-Zeeper/rwa-protocol/README.md

 The delegates are themselves Governor contracts, each with its own constitution.

 A constitution that says a proposal passed cannot override a delegate that withheld approval, and an approving delegate cannot make a failed proposal pass.

 ---

+## What this enables

+**A veto that governance cannot vote away.** A trustee, transfer agent or regulator can hold a `Hard` veto over named functions.
+Token holders may pass whatever they like — the funds do not move without the sign-off, and nothing in the hub's own governance can revoke it.

+**Authority split by function, not by contract.** Because vetoes are keyed on `(target, selector)`, the issuer can gate redemptions while a committee gates fees and a compliance officer gates everything, all on one vault.
+No proxy-per-role, no duplicated contracts.

+**Counterparties govern through what they already run.** An institution participates using its own multisig, DAO or custody workflow.
+There is nothing to integrate and no framework to adopt — see [External governance protocols](#external-governance-protocols).

+**Blocking power without spending power.** A veto holder can only ever refuse.
+An emergency key can hold a blanket veto over a vault while having no ability to move a single token out of it.

+---